neon-bindings/website/website/docs/async.md

 ## Calling Async Tasks

-Now lets look at how we would schudle async task using the `BackgroundTask` struct we created:
+Now let's look at how we would schedule async task using the `BackgroundTask` struct we created:

 ```js
 const { performAsyncTask } = require("../native");